brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/15_FabricMedallionArch/README.md

 > [!NOTE]
 > This demo will be created step by step.
 Please note that Microsoft Fabric already assists by setting up the medallion flow for you.

+> [!IMPORTANT]
+> If you are not able to see the `auto-create report` option neither `copilot` be aware you need to enable AI features in your tenant, click [here](https://github.com/brown9804/MicrosoftCloudEssentialsHub/blob/main/0_Azure/2_AzureAnalytics/0_Fabric/demos/6_PBiCopilot.md#tenant-configuration) to see how.

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/7eec0098-7b7b-453c-9dbb-ee1a6390577b">

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/4bbb5f10-415b-44b2-8fd0-a5a12482ce2c">